Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Powerful cartography: effective storytelling.

-In pre-industrial times, regal or imperial comms usually took the form of religion.
+In pre-industrial times, regal/imperial comms took the form of religion.
 In post-industrial times, leaders have favoured associating themselves with patriotism.
 When things go wrong, wrapping yourself in a flag has similar downsides to claiming the mandate of heaven – it offers little protection in times of stress, whether that’s man-made war, or nature-induced disasters.

 Modern systems of governance have mostly abandoned claims to godly powers.
 Rulers of advanced economies either claim their legitimacy through the ballot box (‘democracies’) or via ideological or might-is-right nationalism (‘autocracies’).